rahulsah009/Rydeon/README.md

 ## Conclusion

-This application serves as a comprehensive demonstration of an Uber-like ride-hailing system.
+This application serves as a comprehensive demonstration of an  ride-hailing system.
 It incorporates both backend and frontend technologies to manage real-time ride requests, driver tracking, and user notifications using modern web development practices.